Being responsive: Using customer insights to reinvent product features

 And if those things aren’t inherently valuable to end users, then they’re not going to add value to your core product.
 In fact, they’re more likely to diminish it by draining precious resources.

 That’s why many tech teams approach feature requests with the same caution as they would answering the door in the middle of the night.
 And rightly so: feature creep is like an uninvited guest who comes in and, bit by bit, takes over.

 Identifying problems worth solving

-Our image drag and drop question types have long been popular with content authors because they’re easy to use, flexible, engaging, and accessible for end-users with visual disabilities.
+Let’s take our image drag & drop question type as an example, which has long been popular with content authors because it’s easy to use, flexible, engaging, and accessible for end-users with visual disabilities.

 “It’d be great to have a question type that works like image association but uses the classification framework so you can add multiple responses to each cell in any order.
 Sort of like classification imposed on an image.”

 “When viewing a question on a laptop and a tablet, we notice that the background image is sometimes scaled down while the response areas (drop zones) are not responsive.
 This causes the drop zones to sometimes overlap each other and also to sometimes shift out of alignment with the background image.”

 The comments above are from real customers who’ve identified real problems.
 It was through such feedback that we could clarify where things could be improved.
 As we gathered more insights, certain consistencies began to emerge.
 Content authors and end users (i.e. learners) reported experiencing issues with certain aspects of the UI.Feature creep is like an uninvited guest who comes in and slowly takes over.
 Click To Tweet

 One such problem was the question type’s responsiveness.
 Along with a lack of control over the background image size, content authors reported that they found it difficult to place drop targets as accurately as they’d like.
 As a result, the content they created worked well on desktop but not as well on mobile devices.
 This was something the team knew it needed to address.

 Making it again to make it better